zonal42/FPGA_Projects/README.md

-This archive contains the FPGA Projects which I have made at TÜBİTAK BİLGEM.
+This archive contains the FPGA Projects which I have made at TUBITAK BILGEM.